aniketandhale08/GenQuery-/README.md

 This tool is designed not just for data retrieval but also for learning SQL programming.
 Each query generated comes with detailed explanations to help you grasp SQL concepts effectively.

+### Formatting SQL Queries:
+Use the SQL Formatter to clean up and organize your SQL code.
+This feature ensures that your queries are readable and consistent, making them easier to understand and maintain.

+### Explaining SQL Queries:
+Use the Query Explainer to break down complex SQL queries into understandable parts.
+This feature provides detailed explanations of each component of the query, helping you understand how and why it works.

 ### Why Use SQL Bot?
 **Streamline Querying:** No need to write complex SQL queries from scratch.
 Let SQL Bot do the heavy lifting for you.